 Other websites or web pages which are part of the selective approach are cases where a website or webpage is decommissioned before it can be captured in the quarterly captures.
 These captures occur on a case by case basis and there must be special circumstances supporting the requirement for their capture.

 Web pages and websites are also captured because they contain University web records, as identified by the Enterprise Classification Scheme.
 The ECS provides a guide to identifying University web records and as a cross check to ensure that the URLs which represent core University functions/activities are in fact being captured.
 This process ensures a certain level of quality control.

 Although Archive-It is extremely flexible, there are limitations in terms of the amount of pages that the University can capture under the terms of its service agreement.
 Although the current limits are very generous, there are limits, and the University needs to be selective in the way that it approaches additional website/page captures outside the quarterly snapshots.
 If you feel that you may have a page that requires a one off snapshot, or should be captured at a greater frequency, please fill in this form.

 It is envisioned that over time, this Web Archiving Collection Management Plan will continue to develop and be refined.
 It is also anticipated that other types of criteria will eventually be included as well, to accommodate cultural collection and University archive requirements.
-If you would like to discuss any issues surrounding the current Web Archiving Collection Management Plan, please contact Records Services firstname.lastname@example.org.
+If you would like to discuss any issues surrounding the current Web Archiving Collection Management Plan, please contact Records & Information firstname.lastname@example.org.